veloren/veloren/README.md

 If you prefer to compile the game yourself, follow the instructions in our [book](https://book.veloren.net/contributors/introduction.html).

-## F.A.Q.
+## FAQ

 ### **Q:** How is this game licensed?

 **A:** **It is free to play, modify and distribute.
-Forever.** Since it is a community project, we decided to license it under the **[GNU GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.txt)** license which means it will always stay free and open source.
+Forever.** Since it is a community project, we decided to license it under the **[GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html)**, which means it will always stay free and open source.

 ### **Q:** What platforms are supported?

-**A:** Veloren can run on Windows, macOS and Linux, on all CPU architectures.
+**A:** Veloren can run on Windows, macOS and Linux on a great range of CPU architectures.
 However, the x86_64 architecture is the main focus in development.
 Official builds for the ARM64 architecture are also provided for macOS and Linux.
 It is likely possible to compile the game on other platforms as well.

 ### **Q:** Do you accept donations?

-**A:** You can support the project on our [Open Collective](https://opencollective.com/veloren) page.
+**A:** You can support the project financially on our [Open Collective](https://opencollective.com/veloren) page.

 ## Credit

+Our Weblate instance is hosted by [Codeberg](https://codeberg.org/).

+Many thanks to:

-Many thanks to everyone who has contributed to Veloren's source code, provided ideas for the game, crafted game art, composed music, hunted bugs, created tools and, overall, supported the project.
+- Software developers who have contributed to the source code repository, hunted bugs and created tools for the game.
+- Artists who have crafted game art, composed music and provided voxel models.
+- Translators who have localized the game to several languages.
+- People who have provided ideas and feedback for the game.
+- Overall, our awesome community who makes this project possible.